 Changes in bowel habits

-You can get anal herpes through anal intercourse, genital intercourse or skin-to-skin contact with an infected individual.
+You can get anal herpes through anal intercourse, genital intercourse, or skin-to-skin contact with an infected individual.
 In addition, receiving oral intercourse from an infected person can result in the transmission of the virus as well.

-Anal herpes can present as discomfort, and itching around the anus.
+Anal herpes can present as discomfort and itching around the anus.
 You may also notice bumps or blisters around the anus as well.

 Yes, anal sex can result in anal herpes.
-In addition, skin-to-skin contact or intercourse with an infected person can result in the transmission of herpes
+In addition, skin-to-skin contact or intercourse with an infected person can result in the transmission of herpes.

 You may notice pain inside or around your anus or visible sores or blisters around your anus.
 You can experience tingling and itching at the site as well.
 If you experience such symptoms, it is best to consult a health care provider for a diagnosis.

 Avoiding intercourse during an outbreak reduces the risk of transmission to your partner.
 For example, if you have a current genital outbreak, you should avoid intercourse or genital contact or receiving oral intercourse.
-The overall transmission risk can be further reduced by practising safe sex, such as using a condom or a dental dam.
+The overall transmission risk can be further reduced by practicing safe sex, such as using a condom or a dental dam.